MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-configuration.md

 Configuration values used by the CLI are evaluated in the following precedence, with items higher on the list taking priority.

 1. Command-line parameters
+1. Values in the local working directory set by `az local-context`
-2. Environment variables
+1. Environment variables
-3. Values in the configuration file or set with `az configure`
+1. Values in the configuration file or set with `az configure`

 ## CLI configuration with az configure